matheus-oliveira-andrade/todo-rest-api/README.md

 # Todo rest api

-A REST API using principles of clean architecture, unit tests and aws dynamoDb
+A REST API using principles of clean architecture, unit tests, aws dynamoDb and other best pratics

 ## Run